This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Thread Count Explained

-Fabrics are made up of horizontal and vertical threads that crisscross each other.
-When we say “thread count,” we refer to the total number of horizontal threads plus the number of vertical threads in a square inch.
-So if a square inch has 300 horizontal threads and 300 vertical threads, the thread count is 600.
+Fabrics are composed of horizontal and vertical threads that intersect each other.
+When we saythread count,we refer to the total number of horizontal threads plus the number of vertical threads in a square inch.
+So, if a square inch has 300 horizontal threads and 300 vertical threads, the thread count is 600.

 Is a higher or lower thread count better?

 1. The quality of the fibre: A fabric is made up of fibres, and their quality determines the overall condition of your bedding.
 Bed sheets constructed from high-quality fibres are soft and durable.
-Long fibres, in particular, are lightweight, giving the fabric an airy, breathable quality ideal for hot, humid climates.
+Long fibres, such as long-staple cotton and CleanBamboo® lyocell fibre, are lightweight, giving the fabric an airy, breathable quality ideal for hot, humid climates.

 2. The kind of weave: The weave type determines how your bedding feels (texture) and looks (lustre).
 Common weaves include Percale (crisp and cool) and Sateen (silky and shiny).

 3. The brand: Most people unfamiliar with bedding technicalities rely on a brand’s reputation.
-We usually gravitate towards well-known brands, steering clear of companies we haven’t heard of.
-Although not necessarily true, we equate good quality with famous brands.
-Other people rely on word of mouth and hype, going for the brands friends recommend and speak well of.
+Consumers typically gravitate towards well-known brands, often avoiding those they haven’t heard of.
+Although not necessarily true, most people equate good quality with famous brands.
+Other people rely on word of mouth and hype, going for the brands friends recommend.

 Thread Count Demystified

-While it’s good to consider thread count when buying your sheets, it’s worth noting that it can be manipulated by using low-quality threads.
-It’s best to make a balanced decision and consider other factors, such as fibre quality, weave type, and brand reputation.
-We also suggest asking friends and acquaintances for bedding suggestions.
+It’s worth noting that thread count can be manipulated by using low-quality threads.
+It’s best to make a balanced decision and consider other factors, such as fiber quality, weave type, and brand reputation.

-While all these are good, comfort is subjective, and what feels soft and luxurious to some might feel the opposite to others.
-Use your personal experience as your guide when buying your sheets, and stick with it.
+Use your experience as your guide when buying your sheets, and stick with it.
 What makes you comfortable should be your top consideration when choosing which bedding is worth buying.

 Softness and Comfort Guaranteed

-We’re proud to say that our bedding has a thread count of 300, well within the recommended range of 250-350 for bamboo sheets.
-Our CleanBamboo® Signature Sateen use a sateen weave to achieve the silky feel and luxurious sheen many associate with good quality.
-We designed our sheets with your comfort in mind, making them breathable by ensuring our thread count does not exceed 350, as this can result in a dense and heavy fabric.
+ettitude’s bedding has a thread count 312, on the higher end of the recommended range of 250-350 for bamboo sheets.
+Our CleanBamboo® Signature Sateen and CleanBamboo® Sateen+ Sheet Sets use sateen weave to achieve the silky feel and luxurious sheen many associate with good quality.
+We designed our sheets with your comfort in mind, making them breathable and hypoallergenic.
+It took several years of testing and learning to design ettitude’s CleanBamboo® sheets, which are the optimal combination of soft, silky, breathable, and durable.
+That is why 93.75% of sleepers prefer ettitude sheets to cotton sheets, as proven in a study conducted by SleepSpace

 FAQs